Quicklist: Toilet Types and Options

 In addition to space planning, it’s important to think about the location of the toilet in your bathroom.
 Will it still look good in that location once other bathroom appliances like a sink, bathroom vanity, and bathroom/shower are installed?

 An increasingly popular option is buying a toilet as part of a bathroom collection.
-This ensures that all your bathroom appliances, fixtures, and décor matches.
+This ensures that all your bathroom appliances, fixtures, and décor match.

 Bathroom collections are available in numerous styles and colors, spanning from traditional to rustic and modern to contemporary.